BEST WINTER DESTINATIONS IN USA

 Key West, Florida

-One of the best spots in the U.S. in winter is lively and quirky Key West.
+One of the best spots in the U.S. in winter is the lively and quirky Key West.
 Located at the most southern tip of Florida, on an archipelago, Key West is just 90 miles north of Cuba.
 If you’re looking to spend your winter vacation in a laid-back party town, then this is the place.

 When you feel the need to get away from the ice and snow, Key West offers warm, balmy weather, blue skies, and sandy beaches.
 Head here for some relaxing, post-holiday decompression and enjoy great local foods, historical sights, and beautiful sunsets.